Snowflake Data Science Guide

 The ML_FEATURES_FOR_LOCATIONS table offers ready-to-use features for forecasting models.
 Merge these features with current demand data using the location and date as keys.
 Train models using historical data from this table and use future data for forecasting.

-For more information on creating machine learning-ready features from PredictHQ’s intelligent event data, check out the Feature Engineering Guide or this blog on Enhancing Demand Forecasting with PredictHQ and PowerBI: A Technical Exploration.
+For more information on creating machine learning-ready features from PredictHQ’s intelligent event data, check out the Get ML Features guide or this blog on Enhancing Demand Forecasting with PredictHQ and PowerBI: A Technical Exploration.
 While these resources discuss the Features API, remember to use the ML_FEATURES_FOR_LOCATIONS table instead.

 Last updated